meilisearch/documentation/reference/api/settings.md

 The attributes added to the `displayedAttributes` list are displayed in search results. `displayedAttributes` only affects the search endpoints; it has no impact on the [GET documents endpoint](/reference/api/documents.md#get-documents).

 By default, all fields are considered to be `displayedAttributes`.
-This behavior is represented by the `*` in the settings.
-Setting `displayedAttributes` to an empty array `[]` will reset the setting to its default value.
+This behavior is represented by the `["*"]` in the settings.

 To learn more about displayed attributes, refer to our [dedicated guide](/learn/configuration/displayed_searchable_attributes.md#displayed-fields).